-A tooth infection, or an abscessed tooth, generally occurs as a result of tooth decay and poor oral hygiene.
+A tooth infection, or an abscessed tooth, generally occurs as a result of tooth decay.
 However, it can also develop due to previous dental work or traumatic injury.

 When an infection occurs, it causes a pocket of pus to form in the mouth as a result of an overgrowth of bacteria.
 This infection often causes swelling, pain, and sensitivity in the area.